Religion and environmentalism: Interfaith cooperation

 We as religious leaders: "stand together to express deep concern for the consequences of climate change on the earth and its people, all entrusted, as our faiths reveal, to our common care.
 Climate change is indeed a threat to life.
 Life is a precious gift we have received and that we need to care for".

+The Interfaith Center for Sustainable Development (ICSD), a non-profit organization based in Jerusalem, led by rabbi Yonatan Neril promotes cooperation between religions for ensuring sustainability.

 Buddhism

 Buddhism includes many principles linked to sustainability.
-The Dalai Lama has consistently called for strong climate action, reforestation, preserving ecosystems, a reduction in meat consumption.
+The Dalai Lama has consistently called for strong climate action, reforestation, preserving ecosystems, and a reduction in meat consumption.
 He declared that if he will ever join a political party it will be the green party and if Buddha returned to our world now: "Buddha would be green."
 The leaders of Buddhism issued a special declaration calling on all believers to fight climate change and environmental destruction as a whole.

 The historical Buddha and other prominent Buddhist figures gave many teachings and instructions on the importance of caring for the environment.
 These narratives were later written down and compiled in the Buddhist sacred scriptures.

 Buddhism teaches that all things are interconnected on both gross and subtle levels.
-It teaches that by observing how everything in life happens due to causes and conditions coming together, we come to see how everything is interconnected in complex web of causality.
+It teaches that by observing how everything in life happens due to causes and conditions coming together, people come to see how everything is interconnected in a complex web of causality.
 Because humans are entwined with natural systems, damage done upon the Earth is also harm done to humans.
-Through contemplation and investigation, we can begin to develop an understanding which takes us beyond mere intellectual understanding leading us towards realisation of more subtle and profound aspects of interdependent origination.
-When we have developed this true feeling of interconnectedness, it will naturally influence the way in which we relate to our external world.
+Through contemplation and investigation, people can begin to develop an understanding which takes them beyond intellectual understanding, leading humans towards realisation of more subtle and profound aspects of interdependent origination.
+When people have developed this true feeling of interconnectedness, it will naturally influence the way in which humans relate to the external world.

 In the First Turning of the Dharma wheel, it is taught that attachment is a cause of suffering.
-Siddhartha Gautama, the founder of Buddhism, spent his life searching to understand what is human suffering, what is it causes and how can one liberate themself from this suffering.
+Siddhartha Gautama, the founder of Buddhism, spent his life searching to understand what is human suffering, what is it causes and how can one liberate themselves from this suffering.